thelabdc/OVSJG-SUSO-public/README.md

 Analyses and automation related to the OVSJG SUSO project.

+## Requirements

+You'll need Python 3.6 because we make liberal use of f-strings.

 ## Automation

 Much of this repository is dedicated to the automation of the letter sending process.